xenit-eu/docker-alfresco/README.md

 ## Environment variables

 There are several environment variables available to tweak the behaviour.
-While none of the variables are required, they may significantly aid you in using these images.
+While none of the variables are required, they may significantly aid you in using these images. this doesn't set your environment variables to default values.

 ### Common Environment variables